 (5) In this section, mining operations do not include exploration operations.

-43. Duties and responsibilities of manager
+43. Manager of mine, functions of

 (1) The manager of a mine has the management and control of the mine subject to any instructions given to the manager by or on behalf of the principal employer.